 Civil assault and civil battery are intentional torts, meaning they stem from intentional acts rather than negligence on the part of the defendant.
 Victims of intentional torts can receive a special type of damages known as punitive damages.
 Punitive damages are meant to penalize the defendant for especially appalling behavior and deter others from engaging in similar conduct.
 In many cases, punitive damages can be up to three-times the amount awarded for regular damages.

 If someone threatened you, attempted to physically harm you, or touched you in an unwanted manner, you may be able to file a lawsuit for assault and/or battery.
 This would be a separate, civil case from any criminal proceedings against the defendant.
 But don't go it alone, get professional help.
-Start now with a free legal assessment of your situation from a personal injury attorney.
+Start now with a free initial legal assessment of your situation from a personal injury attorney.